 The proposed new post-16 maths GCSE would be available at Foundation tier only (grades 1-5).
 This is appropriate for the majority of resit students as over 90% of resit GCSE Mathematics entries are for the Foundation tier.
 Those resit students likely to benefit from taking the Higher tier (grades 4-9) are well served by resitting the standard GCSE Mathematics.

 The development of this new curriculum is the start of a process to improve the learning experience for GCSE Mathematics resit students and outcomes for the wider population by improving knowledge of, and attitudes towards, maths.
 It would require the Government to act upon the report’s recommendations and amend the requirements for resit GCSEs to allow this new post-16 maths GCSE.
 The DfE could then work with Ofqual to develop detailed content and regulatory requirements for the proposed new post-16 maths GCSE, opening the way for awarding bodies to develop the qualification.

-In England, young people aged 16–18 who achieved grade 3 in GCSE Mathematics at the end of KS4 are required to resit it.
-Those who achieved a lower grade have the option to sit Functional Skills Mathematics level 2, rather than re-sitting GCSE Mathematics.
-This often results in young people lacking confidence in maths and the prospect of ‘more of the same’ can be very de-motivating.
+Educational policy in England requires full-time students aged 16–18 who have not achieved grade 4 or higher in GCSE Mathematics to continue studying maths, with those who achieve grade 3 in GCSE Mathematics at age 16 required to continue to study towards GCSE Mathematics post-16.
+This often results in young people lacking confidence in maths and the prospect of ‘more of the same’, combined with low expectations of success, can be very de-motivating.
 As a result, many young people do not achieve their full potential and can be left with a lasting sense of failure and a reinforced negative attitude towards maths.
 This may prevent them from engaging with learning and using maths in the future.

 Funded by the Nuffield Foundation